Willy-JL/F95Checker/README.md

 ## :warning: Disclaimer:

+- You can safely install both browser addons, and run them at the same time.
+- This version will receive updates and bugfixes from F95Checker original repo.
+- If you are migrating from F95Checker just copy your database file to `f95checkerx` directory.
+- The only way to switch back to regular version is to export+import threads, database is not compatible.
 - If you are using F95CheckerX report all issues to this repo, I will forward them to F95Checker if necessary.
-- This version will receive updates and bugfixes from F95Checker original repo and I will try to keep it compatible.
-- F95CheckerX creates separate folders from your F95Checker installation to avoid conflicts and loss of data.
+- F95CheckerX creates folders separate from your F95Checker installation to avoid any conflicts and loss of data.
-- If you are migrating from F95Checker just copy your database file to `f95checkerx` directory.
-Keep F95Checker folder.
-- If this version will at some point become incompatible with F95Checker I will update disclaimer or provide compatibilty patches, we'll see.
 - Treat every release of F95CheckerX as beta, if you want stable version get latest release of F95Checker [here](https://github.com/Willy-JL/F95Checker/releases/latest)